xiaoleiy/awesome/univocity-parsers-intro.md

 List<String[]> allRows = parser.parseAll(new FileReader("/myFile.csv"));
 ```

-The library offers a whole lot more of features.
-I recommend you to have a look.
-It really made a difference in our project.
+The library offers a whole lot more features.
+I recommend you to have a lookas it really made a difference in our project.